mihaifm/HIBPOfflineCheck/readme.md

 You can generate the Bloom filter by selecting `Tools` -> `HIBP Offline Check` -> `Bloom filter` and then `Generate Bloom Filter...`.
 It may take anywhere between 15-45 minutes to generate the filter, depending on your hardware.
 For convenience the filter has also been uploaded to this separate [HIBPBloomFilter](https://github.com/mihaifm/HIBPBloomFilter) repository, so you can download it instead of generating it.

+## Building the plugin

+You can build the plugin from source using Visual Studio: open the .sln file and compile the Release configuration.
+Copy the .dll from `bin\Release` to the Plugins folder of the KeePass installation.

 **Enjoy!**